devManWeb/productivity-scripts/README.md

 # python-scripts
-A collection of python scripts

-This is a collection of simple Py scripts, written and tested only for Windows.
+This is a collection of simple scripts, written and tested only for Windows.
 The code in this repo was written to automate stuff, for programming exercise or just for my curiosity.

 ## List of Scripts